 Prof Monitor: "SBR has succeeded in demonstrating that adopting a sustainable business model can also lead to a viable financial growth.
 Still too often, most businesses today only look into the short term financial profits of the organization even if this means to take little consideration for the environment.
 In SBR's view, such development models cannot sustain in the long term"

-Employees breakdown
+Employees breakdown Cultural diversity and

 Cultural diversity and origin is one of the strengths of SBR.
-This is reflected in the staff which comprises a multitude of nationalities.
+This is reflected in the staff which comprises a multitude of cultural backgrounds.